DatabyClara/SQL_Carbon_Emissions_Analysis/README.md

 Emission breakdown: 60% upstream, 34.4% operations, and less than 1% downstream.

 **Over the entire study period (2013–2017):**
+- The top three emitting industry sectors in this dataset were Electrical Equipment and Machinery, Automobiles & Components, and Materials.
 - Spain had the highest total emissions in this dataset, mainly due to the Electrical Equipment and Machinery sector in 2015.
-- Germany, Japan, and the U.S. followed as top emitters.
+Germany, Japan, and the U.S. followed as top emitters.
 - China and India reported relatively low emissions, likely due to data gaps or underreporting.
-- Belgium had only one company reporting product-level emissions, highlighting its leadership and transparency in sustainability.

 ### 📝 Recommendations
 - Prioritize policies and investments to decarbonize the Materials and Capital Goods industries, as they were the largest emitters in 2017.